jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 Coding CSS a decade ago, a CSS-reset was normally used, and an utter annoyance.
 Especially for those new to web development.
 Then [normalize.css][nc] became popular, thank god, and elements would more or less keep their intended default styles, just be somewhat styled to be similar across browsers.
 By default HTML elements made visually semantic sense again.

 An HTML element's default style does actually show the semantic meaning of that element.
 Yes that style is simple by default, but links display as links, lists as lists, and so on.
-And I would think most agrees on that being a good thing, so many that there are quite a lot of projects in same spirit as normalize.css: [modern-normalize][mn], [CSS Remedy][cr], [sanitize.css][sc], and probably others.
+And I would think most agrees on that being a good thing, so many that there are quite a lot of projects in the same spirit as normalize.css: [modern-normalize][mn], [CSS Remedy][cr], [sanitize.css][sc], and probably others.

 But does all CSS need to be normalized in a low level library like normalize.css?
 The more styling, the more opinionated code.
 Which is something you want at a bare minimum in a low level CSS library.
 Also, the more style, the more is likely overwritten when sites and apps are styled.